AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Results

-\paragraph{Language coverage is more crucial than text embedding model sizes} Large 7B and 8B encoders do not translate into higher \afrimteb{} scores.
-All 7B/8B models cluster in the low–mid 50s, for example, \textit{gte-Qwen2-7B-instruct} at 50.9, \textit{GritLM-7B} at 51.8, \textit{Qwen3-Embedding-8B} at 50.5.
-Thay are clearly below the smaller E5 variants of around 61.3 point.
+\paragraph{Language coverage is more crucial than text embedding model sizes.} Large 7B and 8B encoders do not translate into higher \afrimteb{} scores.
+All 7B/8B model scores cluster in the low–mid 50s, for example, \textit{gte-Qwen2-7B-instruct} at 50.9, \textit{GritLM-7B} at 51.8, \textit{Qwen3-Embedding-8B} at 50.5.
+They are clearly below the smaller E5 variants of around 61.3 point.
 This gap underscores that broad, balanced language coverage and task diversity matter more than parameter count alone.

-\paragraph{AfriE5 and mE5 excel on Bitext mining and clustering} On bitext mining, \mefive{} and \afriefive{} have comparable performance of $85$ points, both are far ahead of other opens and the API baseline (\textit{Gemini embedding} at 72.2).
-For clustering, \afriefive{} leads with 62.9 and \mefive{} is next (61.9), while larger models and Gemini embeddings behind.
-These families reward models that learn language-agnostic semantic spaces with robust cross-lingual alignment, which appears to be a particular strength of the E5 lineage.

-\paragraph{AfriE5 generalizes to 59 languages despite training on only 9} Although \afriefive{} is adapted using supervision centered on nine African languages (\afrimteb{}), it achieves the highest Full-suite average (62.4) across 59 languages.
+\paragraph{AfriE5 generalizes to 59 languages despite training on only 9.} Although \afriefive{} is adapted using supervision centered on only nine African languages, it achieves the highest macro average (62.4) across 59 languages.
 Relative to \mefive{}, \afriefive{} shows consistent family-level gains on pair classification (+4.1), reranking (+2.1), retrieval (+1.3), clustering (+1.0), and multi-label classification (+1.2), with small trade-offs on bitext mining (–0.3), single-label classification (–0.1), and STS (–1.1).
-This pattern indicates that targeted cross-lingual distillation can yield transferable gains beyond the training languages, particularly for retrieval-style tasks.
+Importantly, paired bootstrap analysis over task--language cells shows that improvements in pair classification, reranking, retrieval, and multi-label classification are statistically significant, while changes in other families are not (Appendix~\ref{app:statistical_significance}).
+This pattern indicates that targeted cross-lingual distillation yields transferable gains beyond the training languages, particularly for retrieval-style and alignment-sensitive tasks.

-\paragraph{AfriE5 improves reranking with knowledge distillation} Although the base model \mefive{} records a reranking score of 61.9, \afriefive{} raises this to 64.0.
-It also surpasses gemini embedding 001 (63.4) on the same task (Table~\ref{tab:multi_lang_afrimteb}).
-This improvement can be attributed to the training recipe, where \afriefive{} leverages knowledge distillation from the \textsc{BGE-m3} cross-encoder in addition to contrastive supervision.
-The result suggests that incorporating reranker-derived soft labels enhances cross-lingual alignment for ranking-style objectives.